masneyb/early-service-example/README.md

 - You can't leak references to any resources on the initrd, otherwise the kernel won't be able to free the memory allocated to the initrd when it is unmounted.

+- During the initrd to root transition, systemd deletes the contents of the tmpfs filesystem containing the contents of the initrd.
+Your process started from the initrd needs to open all of the necessary files before the switch root operation happens.
+This also means that your process, and any associated shared libraries, are running files that have been deleted.

 - The initrd is a cpio archive, and increasing the size of the initrd is going to increase the kernel boot time since it will need to uncompress and extract the larger cpio archive.